What you need to know

 - Full-time hourly associates:

-- Get 50% of their average weekly wage for up to 25 weeks, to a maximum of $200 per week under the short-term disability basic plan.
+- Get 50% of their average weekly wage for up to 25 weeks under the short-term disability basic plan.
+If your disability-related leave began before March 1, 2021, there's still a $200 weekly maximum.

-- Get 60% of their average weekly wage for up to 25 weeks with no weekly maximum, if enrolled in the short-term disability enhanced plan.
+- Get 60% of their average weekly wage for up to 25 weeks with no weekly maximum under the short-term disabilty enhanced plan.

-- Associates in CA, HI, NJ, NY and RI will receive short-term disability pay through their state’s disability program.
+- Associates in CA, HI, NJ, NY and RI will receive short-term disability pay through their state’s disability program, which may have different benefits and maximums.

 * Please note: Your disability payments are based on your salary as of your last day worked.
 If you are on leave when annual increases go into effect, you will not receive your increase until you return from your leave.